anubhavprabhakar/odin-recipes/README.md

 A website for recipies!
 > Contains 3 different recipies.
-> Basic html structure only, no css or javascript.
+> Basic html structure and css, no javascript.